sp1icer/sp1icer.github.io/_posts/2020-08-13-using-vagrant-for-fun-and-profit.md

     1. Uncomment and change PasswordAuthentication to no
     2. Add a line to the end of the file that states "UseDNS no"
 12.  `sudo service ssh restart`
+13. Finally, shut the box down.

+After this whole process, we have a pretty decent setup for a gold image - I recommend not adding more customization than necessary at this point.
+Here's where we finally use Packer - it will bundle up the box for us and make it ready to use in Vagrant.
+To do this, navigate to the `packer/` directory and either make/navigate into the `ubuntu` folder there.

 ## >>LOOK MA, NO HANDS!
 (section talking about the automation portion with vagrant)